-Chapter Commented on: 5 Placemaking - What sites should be considered for development? >> 5.3 Ardentinny Customer Reference: 00209 Organisation: Scottish Campaign for Customer Name: (If applicable) National Parks Comment Reference: LDP01/MIR/CONS/00209/1/006 Comment Method: EMAIL Customer Type: Public Body Verbatim Comment: SCNP is happy with the preferred option but would like to see sensitive lighting schemes adopted to minimise the impact on dark skies.
+Chapter Commented on: 5 Placemaking - What sites should be considered for development? >> 5.3 Ardentinny Customer Reference: 00209 Organisation: Scottish Campaign for Customer Name: (If applicable) National Parks Comment Reference: LDP01/MIR/CONS/00209/1/006 Comment Method: EMAIL Customer Type: Other Organisation Verbatim Comment:

+SCNP is happy with the preferred option but would like to see sensitive lighting schemes adopted to minimise the impact on dark skies.

 Chapter Commented on: 5 Placemaking - What sites should be considered for development? >> 5.3 Ardentinny >> 5.3.1 Ardentinny Question 1: Do you agree with the preferred option?
 Why?

-Customer Reference: 00058 Organisation: Ardentinny Community Trust Customer Name: (If applicable) Limited Comment Reference: LDP01/MIR/CONS/00058/1/001 Comment Method: LETTER Customer Type: Local Community Group Verbatim Comment: 1.
-As a revised Draft Local Plan this document would be better entitled as such and would be more accessible and user-friendly if it were to be issued as a series of development ideas with a foreword and a separate section which could be aimed directly at each local demographical area of the Park, as a smaller version for each locality: the full version being advertised as available as requested.
+Customer Reference: 00058 Organisation: Ardentinny Community Trust (If applicable) Limited Comment Reference: LDP01/MIR/CONS/00058/1/001 Comment Method: LETTER Customer Type: Local Public Body Verbatim Comment:

+1. As a revised Draft Local Plan this document would be better entitled as such and would be more accessible and user-friendly if it were to be issued as a series of development ideas with a foreword and a separate section which could be aimed directly at each local demographical area of the Park, as a smaller version for each locality: the full version being advertised as available as requested.
 2. The provisions for providing views on the Report are restrictive, in that not all residents should be assumed to be online, or to use text, or able to visit Balloch and local community meetings cannot be assumed to be representative or attended by a majority.
 A much shortened version, for each locality as suggested above, would have been a help in gaining a bigger response from individuals and communities.

-Chapter Commented on: 5 Placemaking - What sites should be considered for development? >> 5.4 Arrochar & Succoth Customer Reference: 00145 Organisation: Scottish Water Customer Name: (If applicable) Comment Reference: LDP01/MIR/CONS/00145/1/003 Comment Method: EMAIL Customer Type: Public Body Verbatim Comment: Page 80; Arrochar/Succoth; Scottish Water will offer any guidance and support required for a Masterplan of the area and are to participate in a Masterplan process.
-Chapter Commented on: 5 Placemaking - What sites should be considered for development? >> 5.4 Arrochar & Succoth Customer Reference: 00214 Organisation: Transport Scotland Customer Name: (If applicable) Comment Reference: LDP01/MIR/CONS/00214/1/004 Comment Method: EMAIL Customer Type: National Government Verbatim Comment: Placemaking:
+Chapter Commented on: 5 Placemaking - What sites should be considered for development? >> 5.4 Arrochar & Succoth Customer Reference: 00214 Organisation: Transport Scotland Customer Name: (If applicable) Comment Reference: LDP01/MIR/CONS/00214/1/010 Comment Method: EMAIL Customer Type: Public Body Verbatim Comment:

+Arrochar and Succoth: The MIR indicates that there has been no development on the sites identified in the current Plan.
+Site MIR105 (Succoth) has been identified as a potential site for 26 homes (current planning application).
+This site may have a potential impact on the A83(T) junction and any impact and potential mitigation measures will required to be discussed with Transport Scotland.
+Chapter Commented on: 5 Placemaking - What sites should be considered for development? >> 5.4 Arrochar & Succoth Customer Reference: 00214 Organisation: Transport Scotland Customer Name: (If applicable) Comment Reference: LDP01/MIR/CONS/00214/1/004 Comment Method: EMAIL Customer Type: Public Body Verbatim Comment:

+Placemaking: